 Category Types of CONs Or.
 Admin.
-R. Full Review · Hospital Beds 1.
-Any increase in bed capacity of a service or facility.
-333-550-0010(2) Expedited Review ^ Hospital Beds 2.
-Relocation of existing long-term care beds to a hospital-based setting, if: (a) the long-term care beds are relocated from one existing long-term care facility to only one licensed long-term care facility which is within the same standard metropolitan statistical area or within 15 miles of the hospital, whichever is greater; and (b) the project involves the relocation of not more than 50% of the licensed long-term care beds from one site to another.
-333-560-0130(1)(a)-(b) Full Review Beds Outside Hospitals Any increase in the skilled nursing bed capacity of a long-term care facility by more than 10 beds or more than 10% of the current long-term care bed capacity, whichever is less, within a 2-year period after the most recent increase in beds at the facility.
-Any increase in the intermediate care bed capacity of a long-term care facility by more than 10 beds or more than 10% of the current long-term care bed capacity, whichever is less, within a 2-year period after the most recent increase in beds at the facility.
-333-550-0010(3)(b) 3.
-Remodeling a long-term care facility which involves replace- ment through new construction of at least 50% of the facility's structural bed capacity.
-333-550-0010(3)(c) 4.
-Relocation of existing long-term care beds from one licensed health care facility to another.
+R. Category ry Types of CONs Full Review Hospital Beds An increase in the total facility bed capacity or in the bed capacity of any hospital service of greater than ten beds or ten percent of the bed capacity of the facility or service.
+333-550-0010(2) Expedited Review Hospital Beds 2.
+Relocation of existing long-term care beds to a hospital-based setting if all the conditions in the section are met.
+333-560-0130(1)(a)-(j) Full Review Beds Outside Hospitals Any increase in the skilled nursing bed capacity of a long-term care facility by more than 10 beds or more than 10% of the current long-term care bed capacity, whichever is less, within a two-year period after the most recent increase in beds at the facility.
+Any increase in the intermediate care bed capacity of a long- term care facility by more than 10 beds or more than 10% of the current long-term care bed capacity, whichever is less, within a two-year period after the most recent increase in beds at the facility.
+333-550-0010(3)(b) Remodeling a long-term care facility which involves replace- ment through new construction of at least 50% of the facility's structural bed capacity.
+333-550-0010(3)(c) Relocation of existing long-term care beds from one licensed health care facility to another.
 Or.
 Rev. Stat. §§ 442.015(20), 442.315(1); Or.
 Admin.
-R. 333-550-0010(3)(e) Expedited Review Beds Outside Hospitals 5.
-Relocation or replacement of existing long-term care beds, which includes relocation of all or part of the beds in two existing long-term care facilities within the same service area, at either one of the facilities, or at a new location in the same service area.
+R. 333-550-0010(3)(e) Expedited Review Beds Outside Hospitals Relocation or replacement of existing long-term care beds, which includes relocation of all or part of the beds in two existing long-term care facilities within the same service area, at either one of the facilities, or at a new location in the same service area.
 333-560-0110 Abbreviated Review Available Beds Outside Hospitals Relicensing long-term care beds by a facility participating in Seniors and People with Disabilities Division approved Nursing Home Vision 2000 Project if all of the conditions in the section are met.
 333-560-0010(3)